 Payer Sources: Workers’ compensation carriers, state and local agencies (e.g., Bureaus of Vocational Rehabilitation), legal settlements, private insurance, private pay

-Occupational therapists are uniquely qualified to provide work rehabilitation services due to their understanding of the complex and dynamic relationship between the person, the environment, and the occupation, and their ability to address barriers to performance.
-Evaluation and intervention are tailored to the holistic needs of the client and take into account the work environment and work demands to facilitate successful performance.
+Occupational therapy practitioners are distinctly qualified to provide work rehabilitation services due to their understanding of the complex and dynamic relationship between the person, the environment, and the occupation; and their ability to address physical, social, and cognitive supports and barriers to performance.
+Evaluation and intervention are tailored to the holistic needs of the client and take into account all aspects of the work environment and work demands to facilitate successful performance.

 American Occupational Therapy Association.
 (2017).
 Occupational therapy services in facilitating work participation and performance.
 American Journal of Occupational Therapy, 71(Suppl.
 2).